Angels (Neon Genesis Evangelion): Leliel

 To explain the Angel's nature and its Dirac sea, Ritsuko said its body is made up of strings.
 Leliel is the angel of the night and is called the "prince of conception".
 The fictional Angel's shadow and the outflow of Unit 01, which resembles childbirth and gives it the characteristics of a womb, allude to the biblical angel.
 Geometric figures similar to female genitalia are also visible in its pattern.
 Its name means "jaw of God", which Will Raus interpreted as a reference to the fictional Angel's ability to consume any object.
 Its design is inspired by Surrealism and optical art.
 Japanese architect Yasutaka Yoshimura compared Leliel's design with Bridget Riley's work Fragment 5.
 Writer Virginie Nebbia compared it with Dada from Ultraman, while academic Dennis Redmond noted that Neuromancer makes use of moiré patterns in a scene in which Case tries to break free from a neural trap set by one of the AIs of the story.

-While trapped inside the Angel, Shinji encounters and converses with another self, which is presumed to be Leliel.
+While trapped inside the Angel, Shinji encounters and converses with another self.
 The scene, which is set on a train, was the idea of Kazuya Tsurumaki, who took inspiration from a dream he had as a child.
 The staff decided to include an episode with an Angel that is interested in humans to avoid revealing the riddles about the Angels' true nature.
 For the clash, Gainax condensed the ideas of what would have been a trilogy of episodes with the same theme.
 In the initial scenario, Leliel would select Japanese from the verses of some animals and several human languages so it could communicate with Shinji.
 Tsurumaki and the production staff changed their minds, finding the idea of an Angel conversing in human language "too anti-climactic" and "pulp fiction".
 According to the official film books of the series, the two Shinji in the sequence represent the psychological concepts of ego and superego.
 The Dirac Sea depicted in the anime took inspiration from Paul Dirac's concept of the same name and is also drawn from the novel Ten Billion Days and One Hundred Billion Nights (億の昼と千億の夜, Oku no hiru to sen oku no yoru) by Ryu Mitsuse.
+Anime Feminist writer Vrai Dee also compared Leliel to a black hole.
+The episode's original draft did not include the imaginary-number space or the parallel universe inside Leliel, whose design originally featured a face rather than a floating sphere.